johnb432/Weapons-Balance-3CBFactions/README.md

                 - Changed name to "G3AKA4 RAS"
                 - Changed weight from 4.63kg to 4.40kg
             - G3KA4 (RIS/GL):
-                - Changed name to "G3KA4 RAS (GL)""
+                - Changed name to "G3KA4 RAS (GL)"
                 - Changed weight from 5.44kg to 5.89kg
             - PSG1A1:
                 - Changed weight from 7.17kg to 6.40kg